About Us

 We have also done several projects aiming at replicating machine learning papers to understand the issues involved in machine learning workflows and how to preserve machine learning models.
 We are currently preparing a paper on this work and aim to disseminate it at machine learning conferences focusing on the physical sciences.

-Photometric Redshifts for Cosmology: Improving Accuracy and Uncertainty Estimates Using Bayesian Neural Networks, 2023, submitted to ApJ
+Photometric Redshifts for Cosmology: Improving Accuracy and Uncertainty Estimates Using Bayesian Neural Networks, 2024, ApJ

 List of our group papers: ADS Link